thenoursehorse/risb/docs/install.md

 ```

 The `ezARPACK` path has to be given because `cmake` does not find
 the configuration correctly.
-By default it is `/usr/local/` or `/usr/`.
+By default it is `/usr/local/` or `/usr/` if
+installed to system directories.

 # With Docker